 Potential technological impact

-No technical impact, beside the need to study and establish performance needs of the current generation of IT tools used in Trilogue Processes.
+No technical impact, besides the need to study and establish performance needs of the current generation of IT tools used in Trilogue Processes.

 Personal data impact

 The processing of personal data is subject to specific requirements enshrined in Regulation EC n°45/2001.
 Therefore, any impact on personal data shall be identified as soon as possible.